 - Simplified: qualifying taxpayers used a prescribed rate of $5 per square foot of the portion of the home used for business to figure the business use of the home deduction.

 We hope that this blog helps you when you decide to open your small business.
-As always, if you have any questions do not hesitate to call our office!
+As always, if you have any questions do not hesitate to contact our office!